Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

   }
 ```

 The above code demonstrates that to be able to execute the DELETE REST operation, the access token MUST contain the `ToDoList.Write` scope.
-Note that the caller not allowed to access this operation with just the `ToDoList.Read` only.
+Note that the called is not allowed to access this operation with just `ToDoList.Read` scope only.

 ### Initial scopes